MozillaFoundation/foundation.mozilla.org/README-FOR-WAGTAIL-LOCALISATION.md

 - `wagtail-modeltranslation` is used to enable content localisation based on a `LANGUAGE_CODE` default language identifier, and `LANGUAGES` list of tuples (of the form `('code', 'full name of locale')`).
 - a custom javascript library that improves usability by allowing users of the CMS to hide/reveal localisable fields based on the language they belong to.

-The modeltranslation library adds localised URLs to Wagtail, interjecting the locale code in the URL betewen the host domain and the content path, such that a url like:
+The modeltranslation library adds localised URLs to Wagtail, interjecting the locale code in the URL between the host domain and the content path, such that a url like:

     https://foundation.mozilla.org/campaigns/aadhaar